 - The Global Expendable Bathythermograph (XBT) Network comprised of over 30 fixed transects spanning all ocean basins along which measurements of water temperature from the surface to 850m are made every 25km and at least 4 times a year (for high-density transects), resolving both the oceanic boundary currents and the corresponding interior heat and mass circulations of the global oceans.

-- The US Global Ocean Carbon and Repeat Hydrography Program and the international Global Ocean Ship-Based Hydrographic Investigations Program (GO-SHIP) providing systematic and global re-occupation of select World Ocean Circulation Experiment (WOCE)/Joint Global Ocean Flux Study (JGOFS) hydrographic sections (currently 46 lines globally) that measure pressure, temperature, salinity, carbon, nitrogen, oxygen and other biogeochemistry variables from the surface to the deep ocean, providing the ability to quantify full depth changes in storage and transport of heat, fresh water, and CO2 globally on decadal timescales.
+- The US Global Ocean Carbon and Repeat Hydrography Program (GO-SHIP) and international GO-SHIP, providing systematic and global re-occupation of select World Ocean Circulation Experiment (WOCE)/Joint Global Ocean Flux Study (JGOFS) hydrographic sections (currently 46 lines globally) that measure pressure, temperature, salinity, carbon, nitrogen, oxygen and other biogeochemistry variables from the surface to the deep ocean, providing the ability to quantify full depth changes in storage and transport of heat, fresh water, and CO2 globally on decadal timescales.